 Option 2a: an Individual Fishing Quota (IFQ) program.
 Option 2b: a Permit Fishing Quota (PFQ) program.

-Alternative 3: Establish a Permit Fishing Allocation (PFA) program (Section C) that provides annual allocation only.
+Alternative 3: Establish a harvest tag program that provides participants with annual allocation distributed in the form of harvest tags.
 Annual allocation will be calculated

-Option 3a: each year.
-Option 3b: every 3 years.
-Option 3c: every 5 years.
+Option 3a: every 3 years.
+Option 3b: every 5 years.